 Futhermore, on June 15, 2010, the Board of Trustees approved five (5) construction management firms for future District project assignments on an individual, as needed basis.
 Likewise, on October 8, 2012, interviews were held adding four (4) more firms to the approved list.
+The interview comittee included Mr. Wyckoff (RCC), Dr. Bush (RCC), Dr. Isaac (RCC), Joy Chambers (RCC), Cecilia Alvarado (RCC), Jim Wurst (Architect), Orin Williams (RCCD), and John Baker (RCCD).
+The four companies interviewed were Tilden-Coil, Bernards Builders, Balfour Beatty, and C.W.
+Driver.
 Staff now recommends the Riverside City College Student Services Building (SSB) project, be delivered using Construction Management Multiple Prime (CMMP) contracting.

-Additionally, staff recommends approval of a construction management services agreement with Bernards Builders Management Services at a fixed fee amount of \$1,181,338 for the SSB project at the Riverside City College.
+Based on their presentations and our knowledge of and experience with the companies, the unanimous choice of the interview commmitee was Bernards Builders.
+Therefore, staff recommends approval of a Construction Management Services Agreement with Bernards Builders Management Services at a fixed fee amount of \$1,181,338 for the SSB project at the Riverside City College.
 Services under this agreement would include management and oversight of bid preparation; cost estimating; construction execution; ensuring contractor compliance with bid drawings and specifications; code compliance; and compliance with Division of the State Architect requirements.
-The entire agreement is attached for the Boards review and consideration.
+The entire agreement is attached for the Board's review and consideration.

-Prepared By: Cynthia Azari, President, Riverside City College

-Charlie Wyckoff, Acting Vice President, Business Services, RCC

-Orin Williams, Associate Vice Chancellor, Facilities Planning & Development

-John Baker, Interim-Director of Construction
+Prepared By: Cynthia Azari, President, Riverside City College Charlie Wyckoff, Acting Vice President, Business Services, RCC Orin Williams, Associate Vice Chancellor, Facilities Planning & Development John Baker, Interim-Director of Construction

-20121204 CM Agreement Bernards
+20121211\CM Agreement\Bernards